FREQUENTLY ASKED QUESTIONS

 Yes.
 Most health plans cover custom orthotics that are made by Chiropractic doctors.
 Depending on your health plan you may need a referral letter or doctors note from a chiropodist or your family doctor respectively.
 During an appointment we will go through biomechanical assessments of the feet, a gait analysis, and will also provide you with the proper insurance form to be handed to insurance.

 Our Physiotherapist is very interested in how your body moves and functions.
 That being said, it is highly encouraged that for injuries involving body parts from the waist down you wear loosing fitting pants or shorts, and for any pains above the waist you bring a shirt that allows free motion of your neck, shoulders, and arms.
-If you have an referrals or reports you may also bring those to your first appointment.
+If you have any referrals or reports from other health professionals, you may also bring those to your first appointment.

 Our chiropractors and physiotherapists are manual therapists that apply principles of preventative healthcare.
 Both chiropractors and physiotherapists at our clinic are trained to assess, diagnose, and treat a broad-spectrum of biomechanical issues anywhere in the body.
 It is best to choose a therapist based on your individual preference or referral.
 Any appropriate referral or co-management will be determined and recommended to you during your initial assessment.
 If you’re still unsure please call the office and one of our therapists will gladly speak with you to help direct you to the appropriate care.